 Your family could also create your own playlist.
 Add your favorite songs, songs with your names in the titles, or the popular songs in the years you were born.
 Later, access this playlist on your next vacation and any time you want to remember the joy you experienced listening to music and bonding together.

-This spring break, have fun as a family doing various enjoyable, entertaining, and educational activities.
-Despite coronavirus limitations, your entire family will stay engaged as you participate in one or more of these theme days.
+This spring break, have fun as a family doing different enjoyable, entertaining, and educational activities.
+Your entire family will stay engaged as you participate in one or more of these theme days.

 Which spring break staycation idea is your favorite?
-Let your loved ones know, and start choosing which ones to try on FamilyApp!
+Let your loved ones know, and start choosing which ones to try on your favorite family app!